Skip to content

 What to do in Berlin?

-What to do in Berlin ?
+What to do in Berlin?
 Neighborhoods, architecture, and urban rhythm

-Berlin is not trying to seduce.
+Berlin doesn't try to seduce.

-She imposes.
-She confronts.
-She leaves space.
+It imposes.
+It confronts.
+It leaves space.

 https://bluecrowmedia.com/cdn/shop/articles/DSC0448.jpg?v=1691443337